coldproducer/3D_text_animation/README.md

-# so, this is really magic animation of classic Hello World.
+# This is really magic animation of classic Hello World.
 I used scss to make it easier